typicalninja/axix-chatbot/README.md

-# Axix
-Axix is chatbot featuring command raging from fun to mod

 axix features a chatbot module with 2 engines, use this to engage your users.use our documentaion for more help [Dcoumentation](https://docs.axixbot.tk/) want to welcome new users with a anime welcomer image? axix has that, set a channel and a message and axix will handle the rest, ** use .jointest to test the welcomer module,(please configure it first)